 MVP- Chinanu Onuaku +27

 I also learned we are further along defensively than I thought.
-Holding a great shooting and passing team to 32% from the field and 22% on three point shooting is excellent for the initial outing.
+Holding a great shooting and passing team to 32% from the field and 22% on the three-point shooting is excellent for the initial outing.
 Bellarmine has some legit post players and will be an excellent contender this season.

-Our front court played hard and intelligent.
+Our front court played hard and intelligently.
 Donovan has shown big improvement in his jumper, but zero rebounds with his athleticism is unacceptable.
-Ralph Willard said it best, that a few of our freshman would be a deer in headlights the first time out in the Yum!
+Ralph Willard said it best, that a few of our freshmen would be a deer in headlights the first time out in the Yum!
 Donovan, Ray, and Ryan showed that, but will be better next time out.
 Really pleased with our performance.
-The magic word is potential that leads to great upside.
+The magic word is potential that leads to the great upside.

 I have always said, “defense on three” when we break our huddle.
 This team says “family!”
 After every break, I realize how lucky I am to be teaching such an outstanding group of young men.
 When they chant “Who has my back?” during the starting lineups video, they mean it!